cytoscape/cytoscape.js/CONTRIBUTING.md

 Use two spaces for indentation, and single-quoted strings are preferred.
 The main thing is to  try to keep your code neat and similarly formatted as the rest of the code.
 There isn't a strict styleguide.

-You can run `gulp format` to automatically format the code to more or less match the style we use.
-Please do `gulp format` in a separate commit just in case it touches files or lines you didn't change.
-Alternatively, you can manually run `jscs --fix <files you changed>`.

 ## Testing